 When you book a pickup with a junk removal company, these men and women come into your home or office and carry your junk from wherever it is out to their truck and haul it away to dispose of it responsibly.

-Whether you’re decluttering, relocating, redecorating, or renovating, if you’re dealing with heavy, bulky items that are hard to maneuver you would greatly benefit from using a junk removal company.
+Whether you’re decluttering, relocating, redecorating, or renovating, if you’re dealing with heavy, bulky items that are hard to move, you’ll benefit from using a junk removal company.

 While some junk haulers just take your junk straight to the dump, there are many eco-friendly junk removal companies out there that will take your junk to a recycling center or donate it to charity in order to keep it out of the landfill.